whot/python-libevdev/doc/source/index.rst

 libevdev Python wrapper
 =======================

-This package is modelled after the libevdev C library.
-Some APIs are changed to be pythonic, this API documentation is merely to give an overview of the calls available.

-For the precise behavior of each call refer to the offical documentation at http://www.freedesktop.org/software/libevdev/doc/latest/
+This package is a wrapper around the libevdev C library, with a pythonic API.
+For the precise behavior of libevdev refer to the offical documentation at http://www.freedesktop.org/software/libevdev/doc/latest/

 Contents:

 .. toctree::